How many of your new users churn on day 1?

 Different companies will have different definitions of what constitutes "new," but it's generally anywhere from the first 24 hours to the first 2 weeks.

-Alternatively, you could think of "new" users as those users who haven't activated yet – so they are yet to experience value directly from your product.
+Alternatively, you could think of "new" users as those users who haven't activated yet – so they are yet to experience the value of your product directly from your product.

-So what characterizes onboarding in those first few hours and days?
+So what characterizes user onboarding in those first few hours and days?
 Typically, it's some combination of:

 - Welcoming the new user to your product